shubham-maurya2001/Comic_creation_project/README.md

-# AI-Powered Comic Strip Generator
+# AI-Powered Comic Strip Creator

 ## 📌 Project Overview
 This project is an AI-powered comic strip generator that takes a theme as input and produces a complete comic strip with both images and text.
 The goal is to automate the creation of engaging and visually appealing comics using AI models for image generation and text processing.